Democratek

 PCR is like Xerox for DNA, utilizing enzymes to make

 thousands and thousands of copies of DNA.
-Other biotechnologies such as fluorescent dyes and synthetic DNA allow us
+Additional biotechnologies such as fluorescent dyes and synthetic DNA allow us

 to target DNA sequences unique to each mating type and cause the reaction tubes to glow when the specific DNA sequences